clintcan/PHPWeave/docs/MIGRATION_TO_NEW_ROUTING.md

 The legacy routing system is still available if needed.
 To enable:

-1. Add catch-all routes at the end of `routes.php`:
+1. Add catch-all routes at the end of `routes/routes.php`:
 ```php
 Route::any('/:controller:', 'LegacyRouter@dispatch');
 Route::any('/:controller:/:action:', 'LegacyRouter@dispatch');